tariqsenosy/microblogging/README.md

 - **Integrate Hangfire for Background Tasks**
   Replace the current manual background image resizing with Hangfire to manage tasks more reliably with retries, monitoring dashboard, and scheduling capabilities.

+ **Using ELK**
+  Adding ELK as docker container to access runtime logs for better monitoring and bugs fix .

 - **Improve Project Design and Architecture**
   Refactor the current service and controller layers to adopt a more scalable Clean Architecture approach.
 This includes better separation of business rules, use cases, and interfaces to support larger teams and more features.